 From "digital" birth control to a wearable breast pump, the women’s health market is gearing up to see an unprecedented wave of innovation.
 We explore the current landscape and what technologies are taking off.

-New innovations are rapidly transforming the women’s health space.
+Innovations in women’s health are rapidly transforming the health space.

 Just this last August, the FDA cleared the first-ever digital contraceptive: Natural Cycle‘s fertility tracking app, which couples with a basal thermometer to allow women to better plan for or prevent pregnancy through temperature logging.

 This is just one of many examples of how reproductive health is emerging as a central focus for new startups looking to improve women’s healthcare.